vagnervst/react-native-appium/README.md

 ### Running the tests
 Make sure to install the dependencies before proceeding.

-1. Install Appium server on your machine:
-    ```bash
-    npm install -g appium
-    ```

-2. Start the Appium server by running the `appium` binary on any terminal session

-3. Then run the `test` script as described below:
+1. Run the `test` script as described below:
     ```bash
     yarn test
     ```